josephpconley/josephpconley.github.io/portfolio.md

 Despite being a CTO, I haven't been as drawn to most high-flying tech companies (and as such have dodged some of the 2022 tech bloodbath).
 However, the strength of these companies and their products is remarkable, and I find it hard to believe any of these platforms will not continue to grow considerably over the next ten years.

-## Small-Cap Niches I Really Like - AMPS, SKYH, HGTY, HIFS
+## Small-Cap Niches I Really Like - AMPS, SKYH (formerly HIFS, HGTY)

 Hard to find a common theme for the rest of my companies here, but I think they're all outstanding companies that have great potential to grow with minimal downside.
 Plus it's been fun learning about all of them.